jsom1/jsom1.github.io/_walkthroughs/Lame.md

 3. **Netbios-ssn** running on port 139.
 Apparently, the version of Samba is between 3.X and 4.X.

 4. **Netbios-ssn** running on port 445.
-It seems that the older and more recent versions of SMB are running on this machine.

 I don't know what Netbios-ssn is, so let's have a look on the internet.\\
 The SMB protocol authorize the communication between processes; it's the protocol that allows applications and services of computers on a network to communicate.
 The protocol *speaks different dialects*: for example, Common Internet File System (CIFS) is a specific implementation of SMB that allows to share files.\\
 The dialect **Samba** is an implementation of Microsoft Active Directory that allows non-Windows machines to communicate with a Windows network.
 In a nutshell, SMB is a protocol used to share files on a network and uses 2 TCP ports: 139 and 445.\\
 **Port 139**: used by SMB to work over **NetBIOS** (NetBIOS is a transport layer that allows Windows machines to communicate on the same network).\\
-**Port 445**: used by more recent versions of SMB (>Windows 2000) on top of a TCP stack, allowing SMB to work on the internet.
+**Port 445**: used by more recent versions of SMB (>Windows 2000) on top of a TCP stack, allowing SMB to work on the internet.\\
+It seems that the older and more recent versions of SMB are running on this machine.

 Finally, we also get information on the target OS, detected as Unix/Linux (although we knew it from HTB).
 Great, we know where to look for vulnerabilities!